 There are so many humidifiers on the market, it’s hard to know which one to get.
 Vicks offers several, including their Filter Free Cool Mist Humidifier.
 This easy-to-use humidifier fits most adult or children’s bedrooms and can be turned on and off with a simple switch.

 Ready to learn more?
-Check out my full video or scroll down for my written review with photos.
+Check out my full video or scroll down for my written review of the Vicks Cool Mist Humidifier (photos included).
 Comment below if any questions come up!

 The Vicks Filter Free Cool Mist Humidifier is a 1.2-gallon humidifier that works well for medium-sized rooms and is great for kids or adults.
 It's easy to use, the humidity level can be adjusted and the nozzle can be redirected wherever needed.